-The U.S. Bureau of Labor Statistics reports that employment of childcare workers is expected to grow 20 percent through 2020.
-Since a degree in child development is extremely versatile, child development students can venture off into education, community and social services, government, health care, communication, or business.
+There’s good news on the career front as well.
+The U.S. Bureau of Labor Statistics reports that the employment of childcare workers is expected to grow 8 percent through 2030, with just under one million jobs nationwide.
+Since a degree in child development is extremely versatile, child development students can venture off into education, community and social services, government, healthcare, communication, or business.
 However, the majority of child development degree holders end up in daycare centers, hospitals, rehabilitation centers, and schools with careers as child life specialists, counselors, caregivers, social workers, and occupational therapists.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|